socialityCoop/Term-Info-Widget/README.md

 ### Use

-* Install: Initate it by placing it in a widget area.
+* Install: Initiate it by placing it in a widget area.
-* Options: You can shoose which taxonomy to display and where to display (term page or single) from the backend
+* Options: You can choose which taxonomy to display and where to display (term page or single) from the backend
-* Extent: You can extent the widget by recreating the template file and adding any extra term meta

-##### Overide Theme Template
-* The template can be overridden by copying it to yourtheme/terminfo-widget/terminfo-display.php.
+* Extent: The template can be overridden by copying it to yourtheme/terminfo-widget/terminfo-display.php.

 ## Can I contribute?